Summary / TL;DR

 1. Better Control

-You might find grouping keywords based on priority with SKAG campaigns challenging.
-Using Excel sheets to group keywords and create combinations of match types, producing more than a hundred SKAGs, can make it tedious to choose which ones matter the most.
+Grouping keywords based on priority with SKAG campaigns can be challenging.
+Using Excel sheets to create combinations of match types often produces hundreds of SKAGs.
+Choosing which ones matter most becomes tedious.

 On the contrary, STAGs can organise these keyword lists to have a group of ten ads instead of hundreds, making it easier to manage.